CarterStefan/no-boundaries/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

-## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+All text used on this website was taken from the existing [No-Boundaries] (https://noboundaries2020.com/) page.

 ### Acknowledgements

 - I received inspiration for this project from my old housemate at University.
-He has recently started up the 'o Boundaries' business and looking to make a living from this.
+He has recently started up the 'No Boundaries' business and looking to make a living from this.
 Starting my course has come at a good time for both of us, as it gave me the opprtunity to base my project on something real, that may make a difference in the real world.
 It also gives the business the chance to have a bespoke website built for them for free.

+- I would like to thank Joel Douglas for the input on this project.

+- Also, a thankyou to all the Code Institute team.
+The course and training videos have helped me learn so much in a short space of time.